2008 United States presidential election in Indiana: Analysis

 Historically, Indiana has been the most Republican state in the Great Lakes region.
 However, polling in September and October showed that Indiana was possibly turning into a swing state in 2008.
 George W. Bush easily captured Indiana's 11 electoral votes in 2004, defeating Democrat John Kerry by more than 20%.
 In contrast, most polls from the summer of 2008 onward showed only single-digit margins.

 The race was as close as expected.
 Indiana's polls closed at 6 p.m. local time.
 The state has often been among the first to be called for the Republican candidate; in 2004, for instance, the state was called for Bush almost as soon as the polls in the Central Time Zone portion of the state closed.
 However, the race for the state was too close to call at 6pm, sending an early signal of potential upset to voters throughout the rest of the country.
 Indiana still had not been decided when most media outlets declared Obama president-elect at 11 p.m.
 Eastern time.
 Indiana was finally called for Senator Obama at around 6 a.m.
 Eastern on November 5.
 Ultimately, Obama ended up carrying Indiana with 1,374,039 votes to John McCain's 1,345,648 votes, a difference of 28,391 votes (approximately 1.03% of the total votes cast).
 The Libertarian candidate polled 29,257 votes - more than the margin of Obama's win.
 The result was widely seen as an upset considering Indiana's status as a traditionally Republican state.
 Obama won the contest with a mixture of excellent ground game and internet-powered outreach to potential voters.
 The efficient use of social media on a scale never seen before in presidential politics also played a role.

 At the same time as Obama captured Indiana's 11 electoral votes, incumbent Republican Governor Mitch Daniels was reelected to a second term with 57.84% of the vote over Democrat Jill Long Thompson who received 40.04%.
 Libertarian Andy Horning received 2.12%.
 At the state level, Democrats picked up one seat in the Indiana House of Representatives.

 After 2008, Indiana quickly returned to being a solidly red state, voting Republican by double-digit margins in every presidential election since.
 This set it apart from Virginia and North Carolina, the other two states that Obama was the first Democrat to win in several decades.
+Although, this was also the last election that the Democratic nominee heavily invested or even campaigned in Indiana to this extent.
 Virginia continued to vote Democratic in presidential elections and to become increasingly Democratic at the state level as well.
 North Carolina returned to supporting Republican candidates in subsequent elections, but only by relatively narrow margins, with it being considered a key battleground in every presidential election thereafter.